Skip to main content

 Level 4: The behavior generates new behaviors.
 This is where the compounding gets interesting.
 Once you're a regular exerciser, you naturally start being more careful about sleep (because you notice it affects your workouts).
 Better sleep affects your focus.
 Better focus affects your professional output.
 The habit network expands outward from the original node.

 These are keystone habits - single behaviors that set off a cascade of related habits.
 Exercise is the most well-documented.
 But reading, journaling, and meditation also function as keystones for many people because they produce clarity, reflection, and intentionality that bleeds into other domains.
+It is also why the small daily morning habits successful people repeat compound so reliably over time.

 The Negative Compound: The Other Side